Get

 Conclusion

-While it’s fun to think about bringing your pup on a cruise ship, the truth is a little bit messier.
-Since most cruises don’t allow pets, you don’t have many options if you want to bring them.
-You can bring a service dog on a cruise, just ensure you give the cruise line plenty of notice so they can prepare everything your pup will need before you depart!
+While it’s fun to think about bringing your pup on a cruise ship, the truth is a little messier.
+Since most cruises don’t allow pets, you don’t have many options to bring them.
+You can bring a service dog on a cruise, but you must give the cruise line plenty of notice so they can prepare everything your pup will need before you depart!

 Featured Image Credit: JumpStory